PCP and Ketamine Toxicity

 PCP has a large volume of distribution (6.2 L/kg).
 Although the initial dose is distributed quickly in the brain, it is redistributed to other lipid-containing organs and can remobilize for hours, days, or possibly even weeks.[4]
 After entering the brain and reaching the acidic environment of the CSF, PCP becomes ionized.
 This ion trapping can produce levels of PCP in the CSF that are 6-9 times higher than those in plasma.
 PCP is predominantly metabolized in the liver to form glucuronide metabolites that are then excreted in the urine.
 A small amount of PCP is excreted unchanged in the urine.

 Ketamine acts similarly to, but is less potent than PCP.
 The drug is highly bioavailable after intravenous or intramuscular injection with a volume of distribution of about 3-5 L/kg.
 Oral doses are less well absorbed and undergo extensive first-pass metabolism in the liver.
 The elimination phase lasts 45-60 minutes but can be as long as 4-6 hours in combination with other cerebral depressants.
 The half-life of ketamine is 10-15 minutes; however, 24-48 hours may be required before the user returns completely to baseline.
-Similar to PCP, ketamine is redistributed from the CNS and undergoes hepatic transformation by the cytochrome P450 system into its active metabolite norketamine.
-Norketamine has about one third of the anesthetic potency of ketamine with a half-life of 2.5 hours.
-Ketamine metabolites are mainly excreted in the urine.[2]

-The 2014 National Survey on Drug Use and Health (NSDUH) reported 14,000 individuals 16-17 years old used PCP in the past 12 months.
-An additional 20,000 18-20 year olds and 16,000 21-24 year olds but only 4,000 25-34 year olds reported usage during the same 12 month period.[25]
+The 2022 National Survey on Drug Use and Health (NSDUH) reported that 15,000 individuals 12-17 years old used PCP in the past 12 months.
+An additional 13,000 18-25 year olds and 177,000 adults 26 years old or older reported usage during the past year.[9]

-The use of ketamine among high-school seniors has declined in recent years, and the 2006 prevalence in this group was 1.4%.
-Ketamine use tends to be more frequent among high-school seniors of lower socioeconomic status.
-According to the 2002 estimates from DAWN, “club drugs” including ketamine were involved in about 8,100 ED visits.
-From 1994-1999, ketamine-associated ED visits increased from 19 per year to 400 per year but have remained relatively unchanged since that point.
+From 1994-1999, ketamine-associated ED visits increased from 19 per year to 400 per year but have remained relatively unchanged since then.
 Approximately 80% of ketamine-related ED visits involved consumption of multiple drugs in addition to ketamine, mostly other “club drugs,” or in combination with alcohol, marijuana, cocaine, and heroine.
-Ketamine use was found to be highest among males younger than 26 years.[4, 7]
+Ketamine use was found to be highest among males younger than 26 years.[5]

-The 2014 National Survey on Drug Use and Health comparison of 12 month ketamine use during 2006-2014 and found that usage spiked in 2011 with 336,000 users and has steadily declined with 247,000 users in 2014.
-Male users outnumbered female users by approximately 2 to 1.[25]
+The 2014 National Survey on Drug Use and Health comparison of 12-month ketamine use during 2006-2014 found that usage spiked in 2011 with 336,000 users then steadily declined, with 247,000 users in 2014.
+Male users outnumbered female users by approximately 2 to 1.[11]

 Despite reports of increased recreational use, only a few fatalities are attributed to ketamine poisoning alone or in combination with other drugs.
-Deaths related to ketamine abuse are mainly caused indirectly and related to falls, traffic injuries, drowning, and burns due to impaired perception, muscle weakness and ataxia.
-However, death through choking on vomit has been reported.[12]
+Deaths related to ketamine abuse are mainly caused indirectly and related to falls, traffic injuries, drowning, and burns due to impaired perception, muscle weakness, and ataxia.
+However, death through choking on vomit has been reported.[14]

 Diagnosis of PCP intoxication is generally made clinically.
 PCP exposure is suggested by the patient's fluctuating behavior, nystagmus, motor disturbances, and autonomic stimulation.

 The presentation of patients with PCP intoxication widely varies from inebriated and calm to agitated and, in some cases, extremely violent.
 An important diagnostic clue is nystagmus (lateral, horizontal, or rotatory).
-A large case series demonstrated nystagmus in 57% of patients with PCP intoxication, although smaller studies have found an incidence of 85% or higher.[13]
+A large case series demonstrated nystagmus in 57% of patients with PCP intoxication, although smaller studies have found an incidence of 85% or higher.[15]
 Many CNS depressants can produce nystagmus when taken in high doses; however, the patient is generally sedated when nystagmus is observed.
 In PCP exposure, the patient may have nystagmus when he or she is awake and agitated.
-Additional autonomic effects at low doses (less than 5 mg) include hypertension, tachycardia, tachypnea with shallow breathing, salivation, flushing, and diaphoresis.

 Patients may demonstrate bizarre posturing or facial expressions.
 Motor disturbances include the following dystonic reactions: